astanin/notch/examples/README.md

 in the CMAKE_PREFIX_PATH.
 For example, if you use Windows and installed OpenBLAS to `C:\opt\OpenBLAS`, then you have to additionally pass `-DCMAKE_PREFIX_PATH=c:/opt/OpenBLAS` to cmake.

+### Using OpenMP

+To build examples with OpenMP support (parallel computation), pass `-DUSE_OPENMP=YES` to cmake.

+If you use OpenMP and BLAS together, make sure that your BLAS library is compatible with OpenMP (OpenBLAS should be compiled with OpenMP support).